14 Types of Freelance Writing Jobs and What They Pay

 As an instructional designer, you may write and create content for a variety of different mediums, from an ebook to a script for a how-to video.
 You may need to take online courses to learn how to build storyboards and develop a curriculum.

-Instructional designers are skilled researchers, and part of your role may be interviewing and learning from subject matter experts and then applying instructional design principles.
+Instructional designers are skilled researchers, and part of your role may be interviewing and learning from subject matter experts and then applying instructional design principles to your work.

 How much do instructional designers make?